It’s time to do things differently.

-Prof Zachary Steel holds the St John of God Chair of Trauma and Mental Health a partnership between Richmond and Burwood Hospital in NSW and the School of Psychiatry UNSW.
-He has a 30 year history of work with populations affected by trauma, including veterans, emergency service workers. refugees, asylum seekers as well as those affected by mass conflict.
-He is the immediate past president of the Australasian Society for Traumatic Stress Studies (2019-2021) and sits on the Board for the Service for the Treatment and Rehabilitation of Torture and Trauma Survivors (STARTTS).
+Professor Zachary Steel holds the St John of God Chair of Trauma and Mental Health, a partnership between Richmond and Burwood Hospital in NSW and the Discipline of Psychiatry & Mental Health at University of New South Wales.
+He has more than 30 years’ experience as a researcher and clinician with a focus on the impact of trauma on veterans, first responders, frontline workers, refugees, asylum seekers, and civilian populations.
+He is also the immediate past president of the Australasian Society for Traumatic Stress Studies (2019-2021) and is on the Board for the Service for the Treatment and Rehabilitation of Torture and Trauma Survivors (STARTTS).

 Department of Defence

 Dr Nikki Jamieson is a suicidologist, author, researcher and AASW registered social worker in Australia.
 Nikki’s interest in military suicide and moral injury, was born from lived experience and has led to pioneering research on moral injury and suicide, several publications, a book and national and international keynotes and workshops.

 Nikki is an established leader in suicide prevention and moral injury, and has worked strategically within suicide prevention across a range of government departments including DVA, Health, Education and more recently for the Department of Defence where she currently holds a key role in suicide prevention.